-In 2022, Acea had approximately 400 interactions with Institutional Investors, Analysts and Bondholders by participating in several events, also held virtually, including included one-on-one meetings and broader presentations promoted by the Investor Relations and Sustainability Function or requested by the Market, Investor Conferences organised by Borsa Italiana and leading Commercial Banks, including events aimed specifically at SRI investors, national and international roadshows, and reverse roadshows.
+In 2023, Acea had approximately 450 interactions with Institutional Investors, Analysts and Bondholders by participating in several events, also held virtually, including included one-on-one meetings and broader presentations promoted by the Investor Relations Department or requested by the market, Investor Conferences organised by Borsa Italiana and leading Commercial Bank, as well as national and international roadshows.
 Furthermore, conference calls and webcasts were held for the approval of the company's interim and annual results.
 There were also numerous contacts with Analysts/Investors through e-mail exchanges.